Infused Water

 • Frozen fruit works well too!

 • Experiment with amounts.
-If you’re just filling a 16-24 oz water bottle, a few slices of lemon, cucumber, and a couple of frozen strawberries might be all you need.
+If you’re just filling 16-24 oz water bottle, a few slices of lemon, cucumber, a couple of frozen strawberries might be all you need.
 If you’re filling a large pitcher, you might use up to a cup of fruit.

 • Adding fresh herbs (basil, mint, rosemary, thyme) can be wonderful – but you only need a small amount for a big flavor burst.
 Crush them a little before adding to enhance the taste.
 A small chunk of fresh ginger or a small piece of a cinnamon stick is also tasty.

 • The longer the fruit sits, the better.
-Let it sit for at least 30 minutes – but aim to drink it within the day you make it.
+Let it sit at least 30 minutes – but aim to drink it within the day you make it.

 • Refill the container with water 2-3 more times as you’ll still be able to extract more flavor.